Beauty in Mineral Point

 The artists have continued their work, restoring Mineral Point’s buildings.
-Because they were so small, and often in such bad shape, the artists were able to buy them and stay put.
+Because they were so small, and often in such bad shape, the artists were able to buy them, renovate them and stay put.

-Carole Spelic, who makes vessels that look like marble but actually are a sophisticated papier-mache, says she sometimes sells out during the tour.
+Carole Spelic, who makes vessels that look like marble but actually are a sophisticated papier-mache, said she sometimes sells out during the tour.

 Sure enough, right after her Green Lantern Gallery opened, Linda Friedman of Chicago came in and nabbed a $200 tiger-striped vessel.
 Meanwhile, Friedman’s mother, Joan, was looking raptly at the buildings.

 "I didn't know about Mineral Point; we were just going to the different towns on the art tour,’’ said Joan Friedman, who trains docents for the Chicago Architecture Foundation.
 “I'm just flabbergasted.
 It's so interesting.''

 Just up the street, shoppers crowded into Johnston Gallery, which carries beautiful art glass, jewelry, handbags and carved wood in addition to the Johnstons’ pottery, the most popular of which bear patterns made with lace, rope, lefse rollers and hardtack rolling pins.